PatKelsh/rag-analysis/README.md

 ## How to use

+This notebook requires a NVIDA GPU with CUDA installed to run properly.
+No promise on results if CUDA is not available

 - Set up python venv and install requirements
 - Make a copy of `template.ipynb`.
 Rename to something relevant for the use case being tested for
 - Take document corpus and place in `./data` directory.
 Currently only Markdown is support so convert all documents to markdown